Lab 1 - ThirtyOneDayMonth#

 Lab: Integrated Circuit#

-You will implement your first schematic (3.a 8:1 MUX (74151) and inverter(s) (7404)) in hardware using integrated circuits.
+Using your Digital simulation of the first schematic (3.a 8:1 MUX (74151) and inverter(s) (7404)) you will implement Thirty-One Day Month functionality in hardware using integrated circuits.

-BEFORE you wire the breadboard you MUST draw this schematic.
-The schematic should inlcude the chip and its pinout connections.
 Remember to avoid floating inputs, or you will spend a lot of time debugging.

 Danger